The 1950s belonged to Jimmy Stewart.

-With 1954’s Rear Window, Jimmy Stewart began a fulfilling collaboration with the Master of Suspense, Alfred Hitchcock.
-The film was the first of three that Jim and Hitch made together over the next four years, and proved that Jimmy was just as adept at bringing complicated characters in suspenseful thrillers to life as he was at every other role and genre he ever played.
+With the 1954 thriller, Rear Window, Jimmy Stewart began a fulfilling collaboration with the Master of Suspense, Alfred Hitchcock.
+The film was the first of three that Jim and Hitch would make together over the next four years.
+Rear Window underscored that Jimmy’s versatility as an actor knew no bounds.

 Rear Window and Beyond

 On the personal front, after marrying the love of his life Gloria, and adopting her two sons, Jim became the proud father of twin girls Kelly and Judy in 1951.
-And Jimmy adored being a father to all four of the Stewart children, proving himself a loving, fun, and even mischievous dad.
+Jimmy adored being a father to all four of the Stewart children.
+He was a loving, fun, and even mischievous dad.

-Jim’s career and personal life were full of success and contentment throughout the 1950s.
-It was a good decade for America’s most beloved star, who consistently demonstrated that it was, in fact, possible to remain grounded in Hollywood.
-At least if you’re as nice a guy as Jimmy Stewart.
+The 1950s were good years for America’s most beloved star, who consistently demonstrated that it was, in fact, possible to remain grounded in Hollywood.

 Rear Window: The Plot

 L.B.
-Jeffries (Jimmy Stewart) is a successful photojournalist, forced to take it easy after breaking his leg while on an assignment.
-A full-leg cast keeps Jeff wheel-chair bound in his Greenwich Village apartment for six weeks, with nothing to do but look forward to the visits of his insurance agency nurse Stella (Thelma Ritter) and his beautiful girlfriend, model Lisa Fremont (Grace Kelly).
+Jeffries (Jimmy Stewart) is a successful photojournalist.
+Jeff is forced to take it easy after breaking his leg while on an assignment.
+A full-leg cast keeps Jeff wheel-chair bound in his Greenwich Village apartment for six weeks.
+He’s got nothing to do but look forward to the visits of his insurance agency nurse Stella (Thelma Ritter) and his beautiful girlfriend, model Lisa Fremont (Grace Kelly).

 Oh, and spy on his neighbors.